pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

 on them for not being what I think they should be (things that, conveniently, I am!).

-I recognized that on some level, I'm jealous as hell of people who just contentedly go about their lives happily, who meet new people with good nature and excitement.
-The people I judge are often demonstrating a calm I can only achieve I can now recognize as healthy and aspirational.
+I recognized that on some level, I'm jealous as hell of people who just contentedly go about their lives, who meet new people with good nature and excitement.
+The people I judge are often demonstrating a calm I can now recognize as healthy and aspirational.

-Many RPG characters are some kind of reflection of their creator, and Gorlif is someone who is happy and comfortable with not being the best at things (he's the freshest and least immediately capable mouse in our party), who assumes good intentions in others, and puts his best foot forward.
-I sometimes can't help myself and make him a bit clownish or put him on silly adventures (every town he's in he tries to get people to name their products after him; once we succeeded and a town has a beer called "Gorlifbrau"), regardless, it's been tremendous fun.
+Many RPG characters are some kind of reflection of their creator, and Gorlif contains bits of me that I consider healthy and aspirational: someone who is happy and comfortable with not being the best at things (he's the freshest and least immediately capable mouse in our party), who assumes good intentions in others, and puts his best foot forward.
+I sometimes can't help myself and make him a bit clownish, or put him on silly adventures (every town he's in he tries to get people to name their products after him; once we succeeded and a town has a beer called "Gorlifbrau"), regardless, it's been tremendous fun.

 ### Playing Mouse Guard